Blonde on Blonde

 Pledging My Time

 Here the early mix used for the Canadian and UK mono editions clearly differs from the the revised mix used for the French and US releases.
 The long instrumental fade - wonderful, incendiary harmonica playing by Dylan - is about 10 seconds longer than on the later French/US mix.
-However, to my ears there is very little else to distinguish the two mono versions.
+This early mix also has Hargus Robbins's piano rather more audible than in the final US mono mix, particularly in the some of the turnarounds between verses.
+Note

 The original stereo vinyl mix shortened this song drastically: about 20 seconds off the US mono version, half a minute off the Canadian release - a real shame.